kmarker1101/aoc2022/README.md

 ## 2022

-Starting in shell and Haskell, will see how it goes
+Starting in python.
+Hope to add common lisp.